 The role of belief in BuddhismOne of the ways in which Buddhism differs from religions such as Christianity is that it is not much concerned with questions of belief.
-You don't become a Buddhist in the same way that you become a born-again Christian, by undergoing an emotional conversion.
+You don't become a Buddhist in the way that you become a born-again Christian, by undergoing an emotional conversion.
 Rather, you look at the ideas of Buddhism and, if you find they appeal to you, you may decide to incorporate them into your life.
-Alternatively, you may practise Buddhist meditation without necessarily calling yourself a Buddhist.
-Indeed, from the Buddhist point of view it is a mistake to become over-preoccupied with matters of belief; these are just opinions, and not of ultimate importance.
-It would hardly be an exaggeration to say that if you make a big fuss about identifying yourself as a Buddhist you've probably misunderstood what Buddhism actually is.
+And you may practise Buddhist meditation without necessarily calling yourself a Buddhist.

 Beliefs are seen as attitudes of mind, and therefore neither to be fought against nor adhered to.
 This has important consequences.
 It means, for example, that there is no need for Buddhists to get into a quandary about science.
-Christians quite often seem to worry about trying to reconcile the Biblical account (or accounts) of creation with modern Big Bang cosmology, and the rejection of Darwinism by Biblical fundamentalists in the USA and elsewhere prompts endless argument and even litigation.
-For Buddhism, all this is irrelevant; it's hard to think of any scientific discovery or theory that would threaten essential Buddhism.
+Unlike Biblical literalists, Buddhists have no problem with Darwinian evolution.
+It's hard to think of any scientific discovery or theory that would threaten essential Buddhism.

-It is thus perfectly possible to be an atheistic Buddhist, whereas it is difficult to be an atheistic Christian (although some modern theologians seem to have come close to achieving this feat).
+It is thus perfectly possible to be an atheistic Buddhist, whereas it is difficult to be an atheistic Christian (although some modern theologians seem to have managed it).
 But given the Buddhist attitude to dependence on beliefs, agnosticism might be the better option for the Buddhist.

 For Christians, the problem of reconciling God's omnipotence with his benevolence is notoriously difficult.
 For Buddhists there is no such problem; the world is simply what it is and we don't have to explain or justify the existence of suffering within it.